PokerStars: History

 In December 2009, PokerStars set the world record for the biggest online tournament.
 The tournament entry fee was $1, and the number of entrants reached 149,196.
 They broke that record in December 2011, when 200,000 players played in a $1 buy-in tournament with a first prize of $50,000.
 PokerStars was so busy during the early stages of the tournament, all tournaments had to be stopped for 20 minutes because the heavy traffic crashed their servers.
 This record had been broken again in June 2013, with 225,000 participants.
 The buy-in was $1 and went completely into the prize pool, with no rake.

 In January 2012, PokerStars introduced a downloadable mobile client for iOS from iTunes.
 In February 2012, the company also introduced a client for Android.

 In July 2012, PokerStars bought its former competitor, Full Tilt Poker.
 The $731 million deal settled a civil lawsuit with the Department of Justice while giving ownership of Full Tilt Poker's assets to PokerStars.

 In June 2014, The Stars Group, then known as Amaya Inc, agreed to buy PokerStars and its parent company for $4.9 billion in cash.
 The deal was completed on August 1, 2014.
+Later the deal led to a major insider trading investigation conducted by the Autorité des marchés financiers (AMF) over a four-year period concerning Amaya Inc.

 As of April 2016, they have reached an agreement with Netent to add desktop and mobile gambling games to its poker lobby in New Jersey and other locations.

 In February 2017, Microgaming announced a partnership with PokerStars, owned by parent company for the integration of its Quickfire platform.